codegram/date_validator/Readme.md

 # date_validator

 A simple date validator for Rails 3.
-Compatible with Ruby 1.8, 1.9, JRuby 1.5.3 and Rubinius 1.1.
+Compatible with Ruby 1.8.7, 1.9.2 and Rubinius 1.2.2.

     $ gem sources -a http://gemcutter.org/
     $ gem install date_validator